Grammar: Commas with Relative Clauses

 - And finally, a restrictive clause does not require a comma, whereas nonrestrictive clauses do.
 If you’re looking at your sentence and the comma looks wrong, you probably want that, and vice versa.
 This isn’t foolproof, but it’s a good quick check. 🙂

-Additional information can be found in Chicago Manual of Style, 16th Edition, section 6.22.
+Additional information can be found in Chicago Manual of Style, 17th Edition, section 6.27 or Chicago Manual of Style, 16th Edition, section 6.22.
+Both versions are available as an online subscription.
 As always, do let me know if you have any questions. 🙂